20 Healthy Toddler Meals (what my toddler eats in a week)

 Snack (morning) – organic apple sauce pouch, Beech-Nut granola bar and banana.

-Lunch – bean, steak and cheese quesadillas, cut avocado with a squeeze lime, strawberries and blueberries.
+Lunch – bean, steak and cheese quesadillas, cut avocado with a squeeze of lime, strawberries and blueberries.

 Snack (afternoon) – skipped snacks because they both took long naps.

 Dinner – pesto and red pepper pizza, carrot sticks and air-popped popcorn.
 Adults had the exact same dinner along with some adult beverages.

 What are some of your favorite healthy toddler meals to serve to your toddler during the week?
 Let me know in the comments below.